Chaveztk/Project-1-wdi/README.md

-For the first assigned project at WDI we were given a week to create a game using HTML, CSS and JavaScript (JQuery used).
+For the first assigned project at WDI we were given a week to create a game using HTML, CSS and JavaScript (jQuery used).
 For my project i decided to create snake (old Nokia mobile game from 90's).

 I tried to duplicate the game as much as possible without any start or pause buttons, the game however was styled to my imagination using CSS.